 To extrapolate out to 100 years is difficult.
 Technological progress isn't necessarily linear or logarithmic.
 We may experience decades of progress followed by a period in which we make very little headway as we bump up against unforeseen barriers.
 On the other hand, according to some futurists, there may be no meaningful difference between computers and humans within 100 years.
 In that world, we'll be transformed into a new species that can improve upon itself at a pace unimaginable to us in our current forms.
 Whatever the future may hold, it's a safe bet to assume the machines we rely upon will be very different from today's computers.

-Learn more about computer technology by following the links on the next page.
+Learn more about computer technology by following the links below.